Log in

 This free plan is great for cash-strapped organizations, unicorns in the making, and brave solopreneurs alike.
 It keeps your business organized for no cost, and when you start closing some deals, you can subscribe to each feature set to expand the possibilities.

-When you subscribe to Pipedrive's lowest paid plan—Essential, for $14.90 per user per month—you get all the CRM features (except for automation), some integrations, and advanced analytics, without contact limits.
+When you subscribe to Pipedrive's Essential plan, for $14.90 per user per month—you get all the CRM features (except for automation), some integrations, and advanced analytics, without contact limits.
 The highest plan—Enterprise, at $99 per user per month—unlocks everything the platform has to offer.
 If you want any of the add-ons for lead gen or website tracking, those are billed separately, so you can turn them on or off as you need.
 The pricing page is straightforward, and it's easy to choose which plan is the best for you.

 As for HubSpot, you'll need to invest some time in understanding how pricing works.
 And then you still won't understand.
 Here's the gist: